cakephp/docs/en/controllers/components.rst

 various common tasks.
 You can also create your own components.
 If you find yourself wanting to copy and paste things between controllers, you should consider creating your own component to contain the functionality.
-Creating components keeps controller code clean and allows you to reuse code between projects.
+Creating components keeps controller code clean and allows you to reuse code between different controllers.

 For more information on the components included in CakePHP, check out the chapter for each component: